You have an amazing product and a website. You might even be blessed by word of mouth on social media. But why aren’t customers buying your product?

 With robust features like tagging and funnel creation, you can see where people abandon a process on your website.
 It’s like an e-commerce CRM to personalize your customer’s experience.

-All based on data about their actual behaviors and can help you account for less measurable concepts like .
+All are based on data about their actual behaviors and can help you account for less measurable concepts like .

 3. Focus on smart search